 ADSL Modem Status This indicates the status of the ADSL modem component.
 DownStream Connection Speed Displays the speed for the DownStream Connection.
 UpStream Connection Speed If connected, displays the speed for the Up Stream (upload) ADSL Connection.
-VC 1~8 Status For each VC (Virtual Circuit), the current status is displayed.
-This will be either "Enabled" or "Disabled".

-- ADSL Details Click this button to open a sub-window and view the details of each VC (Virtual Circuit).
 LAN IP Address The IP Address of the Wireless ADSL Router.
 Network Mask The Network Mask (Subnet Mask) for the IP Address above.

 MAC Address This shows the MAC Address for the Wireless ADSL Router, as seen on the LAN interface.
-Wireless SSID 1/2 If using an ESS (Extended Service Set, with multiple access points) this ID is called an ESSID (Extended Service Set Identifier).
+Wireless SSID 1 It displays the name of the SSID 1.
+MAC Address It displays the MAC address of the SSID 1.
+SSID 2 It displays the name of the SSID 2.
+MAC Address It displays the MAC address of the SSID 2.
 Region The current region, as set on the Wireless screen.
 Channel This shows the Channel currently used, as set on the Wireless screen.
 Wireless AP This indicates whether or not the Wireless Access Point feature is enabled.
 Broadcast Name This indicates whether or not the SSID is Broadcast.
 This setting is on the Wireless screen.
 System Device Name The current name of the Router.
-This name is also the "host-name" for users with an "@Home" type connection.
+This name is also the "hostname" for users with an "@Home" type connection.
 Firmware Version The version of the current firmware installed.
-Buttons ADSL Details View the details of each VC (Virtual Circuit).
-Attached Devices This will open a sub-window, showing all LAN and Wireless devices currently on the network.
+Buttons Attached Devices This will open a sub-window, showing all LAN and Wireless devices currently on the network.
 Refresh Screen Update the data displayed on screen.

-Appendix A
+Appendix A Troubleshooting

-Troubleshooting